Analysis of Remitly Global Inc. (NASDAQ:RELY): Selected Notes - The Dwinnex

-The closing price of Remitly Global Inc. (NASDAQ: RELY) was 10.36 for the day, down -2.26% from the previous closing price of $10.60.
-In other words, the price has decreased by -$0.24 from its previous closing price.
-On the day, 502545 shares were traded.
-RELY stock price reached its highest trading level at $10.32 during the session, while it also had its lowest trading level at $9.91.
+The closing price of Remitly Global Inc. (NASDAQ: RELY) was 11.18 for the day, up 1.27% from the previous closing price of $11.04.
+In other words, the price has increased by $+0.14 from its previous closing price.
+On the day, 1181579 shares were traded.
+RELY stock price reached its highest trading level at $11.62 during the session, while it also had its lowest trading level at $10.81.

 Top 5 Cheap Stocks to Own Right Now